 The regulation undermines our national cybersecurity strategy.
 It means that without the public information on breaches both customers and other companies can't react.

-If a hacker steals your personal data from a bank, they can use your identity to directly attack you, your colleagues or even loved ones.
+If a hacker steals your data from a bank, they can use your identity to attack you directly, your colleagues or even loved ones.
 When companies are made to report they have lost your data, you can protect yourself by simply changing passwords and warning relevant people of any potential fraud or impersonation.

 “In God we trust, everyone else must bring data.”